utep-cs-systems-courses/tcp-file-transfer-2-dmorales22/file-transfer-lab/README.md

 # File Transfer Program (Forked & Threaded)
-Note: This program designed and written for Unix-based systems, and will not work correctly in Windows.
+Note: This program designed and written for Unix-based systems and will not work correctly in Windows.

 This is a simple TCP file transfer program that uses forking and threading (separate programs).
-The client provided here should work with both with effective error handling on both ends.
+The client provided here should work with both versions of the server with effective error handling on both ends.
 These Python programs are based off the demo code provided by Dr. Eric Freudenthal.
 The demo code can be found in this repository.

 ## Usage

-This can work with a proxy provided (in stammerProxy.py) in this repository, you just have to connect to the proxy server IP address and port.
+This can work with the proxy provided (stammerProxy.py) in this repository, you just have to connect to the proxy server's IP address and port.

-Client Usage:
+### Client Usage:
 The client by default will try to connect to the proxy (so run stammerProxy.py first).
-Or specify the server's IP address and port if you want to connect directly or connect to the proxy at a different location.
+Or specify the server's IP address and port if you want to connect directly to the server, or connect to the proxy at a different location.

 `-s` or `--server`: Connects to the specified server's IP address and port in the command line arguments.
 Example `-s 127.0.0.1:50000' in this format.